 In this experiment we discuss the effect of changing of the SNR over the scatter plot for complex digital modulator/demodulator with the same SNR values as in experiment-2.
-This experiment has been applied on OFDM system with the same M-QAM schemes as in the last experimenrs.
+This experiment has been applied on OFDM system with 64-QAM.
 The simulation results for this experiment are shown in the following figures.